The Lachman Test is performed by the clinician to assess laxity of the anterior cruciate ligament when there is a suspected tear.

 Grading of the Lachman test

-The surgeon will grade the test to allow accurate notes and also changes over time.
-This is of course rather subjective.
+The surgeon will give the patient a Lachman grade to allow a record and compare changes over time.

 • Quote from peer-reviewed paper: